Layers in Angular Diagram Component

 Clone Layer

-Layers can be cloned with its object by using the cloneLayer public method.
+Layers can be cloned along with their objects using the cloneLayer public method.
+This creates an identical copy of the layer and all its assigned elements.

-The following code illustrates how to clone the layer.
+The following code illustrates how to clone a layer:

 import { Component, ViewEncapsulation, OnInit, ViewChild } from '@angular/core';